(Updated June 2015)

 Uzbekistan was a significant source of Russian uranium supply until independence in 1991.
-Most uranium is mined in the middle of the country, with Navoi as the centre, linked to mines by railway.
-Its total electricity generation in 2011 was 52 TWh, with 40 TWh from gas and 10 TWh from hydro.
+Uranium production until then took place in Uzbekistan, Kyrgyzstan and Tajikistan, with little regard for national borders and much of the treatment being in Tajikistan.
+Today, most uranium is mined in the middle of the country, with Navoi as the centre, linked to mines by railway.

 During the Soviet era, Uzbekistan provided much of the uranium to the Soviet military-industrial complex, with anniual production peaking at 3800 tU in mid 1980s.
 Five "company towns" were constructed to support uranium production activities: Uchkuduk, Zarafshan, Zafarabad, Nurabad, and Navoi, with a combined population of some 500,000.
 They remain centres of five mining districts.
 Uranium industry employment in 2005 was put at about 7000, though some 65,000 were employed by NMMC overall in 2012.